Inspect Your Pool Covers

 Pool covers are also available in manual and motorized versions.
 The one you choose will depend on your budget.
 Pool covers can also be selected to provide a high degree of safety that prevents accidental slippage into the pool.
 If safety is your primary concern, make sure the cover you choose can withstand the weight of several people.
 Safety pool covers are installed with tracks that lock the covers along the sides of the pool.
 These models are popular among people with children and pet owners.

-Safety pool covers also protect pools from heat loss, escaping chemicals, and debris.
+Safety pool covers (like these sold by Swimtown Pools) also protect pools from heat loss, escaping chemicals, and debris.
 This provides tremendous savings to the pool owner in maintenance costs.
 Lower utility bills and less time cleaning the pool gives the owner more time to enjoy it.

 Take your time when selecting a safety pool cover because it will be an investment that should provide years of service for your specific needs.
 Speak with a qualified sales rep to help with your selection.
 A manual model that you will have to pull across the pool might be fine if you’re up to the job every time you want to use the pool.
 A motorized version only requires the push of a button, but will cost more in both price and upkeep.
 It will also cost more to have a safety pool cover custom made, a consideration if your pool has unusual design features.